QuantEcon/python_lecture_sandpit/source/rst/lss_examples.rst

 We could also have seen this by calculating the eigenvalues of the A matrix.
-The following function checks the eigenvalues of the A matrix of a linear state space model.
+The following function checks the eigenvalues of the A matrix of a ``LinearStateSpace`` model.
 If all eigenvalues of A have moduli strictly less than unity (apart from one associated with a constant in the state vector), then the function reports that a stationary distribution exists